 Wife: $42,500

-Our combined salaries ended up being exactly equal to the total income we brought in that first year, $60,500.
+My combined salaries ended up being exactly equal to the total income I brought in that first year, $60,500.

 Babysitting

 You’d be surprised just how many people you know are searching high and low for babysitters they know and trust.
-We started out babysitting for just one family and my sister and over the year had several families calling us regularly.
-We ended up bringing in more than $400 for the year, but that’s how much made it into our savings account.
+I started out babysitting for just one family and my sister and over the year had several families calling me regularly.
+I ended up bringing in more than $400 for the year, but that’s how much made it into my savings account.

 If you want to get started, make a simple post on Facebook or Instagram advertising that you are looking for ways to make a bit of extra money and are offering your services to babysit.